Eyeline-Labs/.github/profile/README.md

 </div>

-# Eyeline Research
+# Eyeline Labs

-This is the official website for Eyeline Research, the research division of [Eyeline Studios](https://www.eyelinestudios.com/) and [ScanlineVFX](https://scanlinevfx.com/), powered by **Netflix**, where creativity meets advanced generative AI research to redefine filmmaking, content (re)creation, visual storytelling, and beyond.
+This is the official website for Eyeline Labs, the research division of [Eyeline Studios](https://www.eyelinestudios.com/) and [ScanlineVFX](https://scanlinevfx.com/), powered by **Netflix**, where creativity meets advanced generative AI research to redefine filmmaking, content (re)creation, visual storytelling, and beyond.

 ## Our Missions
 ### Revolutionize filmmaking with video generative AI